Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

 ## Trino

-In order to use Trino CLI is enough with executing the command:
+In order to use the Trino CLI is enough with executing the command:

 ```
   docker exec -it trino trino